GamesCreed

 As your technology increases, you will need to gather more resources.
 Iron and copper will be important to create electronic components.
 What is equally important to grab is quartz mines.
 You will need quartz to create glass and other objects.
 Although these are some of the resources for creating your city, you will also have to remember to gather items to make your citizens happy.

 There are different classes of citizens; for example, craftsmen require more of the basic amenities to be happy, such as electricity, water, health care, a police station that is close by, and a fire station that is also within range.
 Whereas employees will require the addition of churches and locations where they can relax, such as parks and movie theatres.
-The higher the class of citizens, the more that is required.
+The higher the class of citizens, the more is required.

 You can mine gold and gems for jewelry stores as well as set up both a tech industry and a motor vehicle industry within your city to create jobs and increase the happiness of higher-class citizens.
 You can even set up bus stops all over to make transportation easier and upgrade already-built roads.
 You will need to keep an eye on how much traffic is built up within your city.
 If it gets too high, you will need to widen the roads and even build highways to help with the flow of traffic.

 Of course, you will have to make sure there is a wide array of food and goods to keep them satisfied as well; otherwise, they just might start leaving your city in droves.
-Building farms is the best way to gather vegetables and fruits while also creating livestock for meat.
+Building farms is the best way to gather vegetables and fruits while also raising livestock for meat.

 Highrise City, PC, Review, City Building, Screenshot, GamesCreed